 What is Blockchain?
 American comedian Stephen Colbert says that “it’s gold for nerds.”
 Well, the nerds are now the popular kids on the block, and blockchain technology is becoming one of the most prominent trends in finance and digital innovation since the creation of the Internet.

 Blockchain is a technology that changes the way a database is created.
-It aims for a decentralised and distributed ledger technology where all data is stored in blocks that are connected in a massive chain of blocks distributed on thousands of servers around the world.
-No single institution has the control of the network, but authority is shared across all members.
+It aims for a decentralized and distributed ledger technology where all data is stored in blocks that are connected in a massive chain of blocks distributed on thousands of servers around the world.
+No single institution has control of the network, but authority is shared across all members.